tytydraco/yessleep/out/When_I_was_sixteen_someone_was_editing_my_life_After_living_out_my_junior_prom_10_times_I_started_to_wake_to_a_world_which_was_not_mine.md

 “Outside.”

-Something ice-cold crept down my spine when my best friend turned to me with an expression I didn’t recognize, haunted eyes which reminded me of my own when I looked in the mirror at home when I dragged myself through the same events.
+Something ice-cold crept down my spine when my best friend turned to me with an expression I didn’t recognize, haunted eyes which reminded me of my own, staring into the mirror  at home after reliving the exact same events.

 “And you’re 2015 King is…” Mrs Wilma yelled into the microphone with way too much gusto for a woman of her calibre.